grupokindynos/polispay-releases/README.md

-# polispay-releases
+# PolisPay

-This Repository is to Host the PolisPay Public Releases
+The PolisPay Code is Private because it contains important information for comunication with Card Payment Platforms.
+Instead of it, we created this repository to host the releases.